Oscar da Silva

-Oscar Leon da Silva (born 21 September 1998) is a German professional basketball player for Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague.
+Oscar Leon da Silva (born 21 September 1998) is a Brazilian-German professional basketball player for Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague.
 He played college basketball for the Stanford Cardinal.

 Early life and career

 Da Silva was a standout for Ludwigsgymnasium in Munich and was also a member of the MTSV Schwabing in club play, where he averaged 21.0 points, 8.3 rebounds, 2.0 assists, 2.0 steals and 1.7 blocks per game in the 2016–17 season.
 He was selected for the NBBL All-Star Game.
 Da Silva also attended the Internationale Basketball Akademie München (IBAM).
 He signed with Stanford on October 25, 2016 despite not meeting coach Jerod Haase, choosing the Cardinal over offers from California and several Ivy League institutions.

 College career

 After arriving at Stanford, da Silva injured an ankle in practice and missed a month.
 He averaged 6.2 points and 4.7 rebounds per game as a freshman.
 As a sophomore, he averaged 9.5 points and 6.0 rebounds per game.
 Da Silva scored a career high 27 points and had 15 rebounds and three assists on February 1, 2020, in a 70–60 upset of Oregon.
 As a result, he was named Pac-12 player of the week on February 3.
 On February 8, da Silva suffered a mild concussion and lacerated head that required stitches after a collision with Evan Battey of Colorado.
 At the conclusion of the regular season, da Silva was named first-team All-Pac-12.
 As a junior, da Silva averaged 15.7 points and 6.4 rebounds per game.
 He averaged 18.8 points and 6.8 rebounds per game as a senior.
 Da Silva was named to the first-team All-Pac-12 and the conference Scholar-Athlete of the Year.